-How to Shop for Freshwater Natural Pearls June 27, 2019 – Posted in: Jewelry Blog
+How to Shop for Saltwater Natural Pearls June 27, 2019 – Posted in: Jewelry Blog

 When we talk about pearls in regards to fine jewelry, we usually base the discussion around “natural versus cultured” pearls and not “saltwater versus freshwater” pearls.
 But both terminologies are extremely important to any discussion regarding pearls.